 The above passages which declare the deity of Christ can only be found in the King James Version of the bible.
 They have antiquity and majority and are widely spread around the Roman world, and this is very much in their favour.
 Those manuscripts which omit, weaken, or change them, while being relatively early, are in the small minority and are restricted geographically to one area.
 Unfortunately the promoters of the modern versions have chosen to base their translations on a corrupt text, a text which undermines the deity of Jesus Christ.

 There is a danger, if the Church is not more diligent, that this doctrine of the deity of Jesus Christ will be virtually lost in the next generation or two because our Evangelical youth are being brought up on corrupt versions such as the NIV, ESV and NLT; versions which are the darlings of today’s Evangelical leaders because of their “accuracy of translation” of the latest version of the Critical Text.
 On the one hand, these versions dilute, undermine, or deny the deity of Christ in many places, while on the other hand, in other places, they uphold his deity.
-Our youth will be confused because of such contradictions they see in their bibles and will look for answers; consequently they will be vulnerable to false teachers such as Jehovah’s Witnesses.
-And when these and other avowed enemies of Christianity such as atheists and militant ex-Christians, and false religions such as Islam, attack the bible because of its apparent contradictions and discrepancies which, on the surface, look very intimidating, these young people may well be so confounded that they will abandon the faith, just as the ex-Christians did for the same reason.
+Our youth will be confused because of such contradictions they see in their bibles and will look for answers; consequently they will be vulnerable to false teachers from Jehovah’s Witnesses to Islam.
+And when these and other avowed enemies of Christianity such as atheists and militant ex-Christians attack the bible because of its apparent contradictions and discrepancies which, on the surface, look very intimidating, our young people may well be so confounded that they will abandon the faith, just as the ex-Christians did for the same reason.
 Perhaps this is the means by which the final apostasy will commence (2 Thess 2:3).

 “He that believeth on the Son of God hath the witness in himself: he that believeth not God hath made him a liar; because he believeth not the record that God gave of his Son” (1 Jn 5:10).